-When replacing tires, only the size (8.75-16.5), load range ("D"), construction type (biasply polyester cord, or bias-ply steel belted) are recommended for installation on the vehicle.
+When replacing tires, only the size (8.75-16.5), load range ("D"), construction type bias-ply steel belted) are recommended for installation on the vehicle.

-Radial tires are not recommended for installation on the vehicle.
-Severe damage and possible injury could result.
+IMPORTANT: Radial tires are not recommended for installation on the vehicle.

 Use of any other tire may seriously affect ride, handling, speedometer/odometer calibration, vehicle ground clearance and tire clearance to the body and chassis.
 The following also should be considered when replacing tires: